CloudDarsh/OCI_TF_SCRIPT/README.md

 ## This folder will have all code for OCI terraform

-### Going forward this file ill have summary of codes
+### Going forward this file will have summary of codes